 My name is Rob Lacey and I am a freelance business & headshot photographer (now in my 25th year as a freelancer it’s still my primary business).
 In 2005 as a side project I created a website 4kingpoker out of my passion for playing poker and it became Gamblista.com – Online Gambling Guide for the Discerning Gambler.
 Learning the poker affiliate business took me into the world of websites and SEO which gave me the idea for setting up another side project – WeFindLocal – first conceived back in 2012 when I realised there were three types of directory for businesses in the market … all flawed.

-1) Free / cheap but a pointless basic thin “address and number” type business directories (maybe with paid upgrade option) created for questionable linking SEO purposes for the lister and adsense revenue for the site.
+1) Free / cheap but unreliable basic auto generated / scraped address and number NAP+W type business directories (maybe with paid upgrade option) created for questionable linking SEO purposes open to literally anyone and everyone to make adsense revenue for the website.

-2) Specific area local directories & niche subject directory sites offering slightly better listings and better credibility – but despite a £30-£100+ pa membership the sites & listings were still covered in trashy google adsense adverts.
+2) Specific area local directories & niche subject directory sites offering slightly better listings and slightly better credibility – but despite a £30-£100+ pa membership the sites & listings were still covered in trashy google adsense adverts and anyone paying accepted.

 3) Best in business type area directories with fuller and more detailed featured business pages but with vastly overpriced “exclusive best of the best” annual memberships upwards of £300 pa.